Unknown6656/roslyn/concepts/docs/concepts.md

        nil == nil      = true
     (a:as) == (b:bs)   = (a == b) && (as == bs)
          _ == _        = false
-  This Haskell code defines, given an equality on type a’s (any a) an equality operation on type list of a, written [a].
+  This Haskell code defines, given an equality on type a's (any a) an equality operation on type list of a, written [a].
 ```

   Substituting, for simplicity, arrays for lists in CS we can write: